ux-at-icfnext/samhsa-v4/docs/pages/globalcomponents/breadcrumb.md

 * There is no need to assign special keyboard functions using this code.

 ## Accessibility
 There is not HTML property for breadcrumbs.
-So to help make them usuable for screen readers, it is recommended that these guidelines are followed.
+So to help make them useable for screen readers, it is recommended that these guidelines are followed.
 * Use the ```<nav>``` property to call out the navigational element.
 * Use area labels to name both the element as a whole ```<nav aria-label="breadcrumbs">``` and to show the current page ```<li aria-current="location">```
 * Make the divider a decorative element by putting it inside the CSS.